theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 * End with _Create Story_

-> It is possible to answer more messages, or more advanced messages including images, links,
->_Actions_ and buttons to continue within the conversation, etc.

 ## Test the bot

 It is time to try the bot and its first story!